collective/experimental.broken/README.rst

 found to be robust enough to use more widely, this package won't be the home for it.
 So once again, unless you are a senior Zope developer, do not use these patches.

+If you want to try this package out, work only on a copy of your ZODB, never on the live data, and simply add this package to your instance's eggs.
+It uses z3c.autoinclude to automatically apply the patches under a Plone instance.